-- Individual trees that are greater than 1,000 feet from forested/wooded areas; - Trees found in highly developed urban areas (e.g., street trees, downtown areas); and - A pure stand of less than 3-inch dbh trees that are not mixed with larger trees.
+- Individual trees that are greater than 1,000 feet from forested/wooded areas; - Trees found in highly developed urban areas (e.g., street trees, downtown areas); and - A pure stand of less than 3-inch dbh21 trees that are not mixed with larger trees.

-DEFINITION FOR POTENTIALLY SUITABLE NORTHERN LONG-EARED BAT SUMMER HABITAT
+DEFINITION FOR SUITABLE NORTHERN LONG-EARED BAT SUMMER HABITAT

-Suitable summer habitat for the NLEB consists of a wide variety of forested/wooded habitats where they roost, forage, and travel and may also include some adjacent and interspersed non-forested habitats such as emergent wetlands and adjacent edges of agricultural fields, old fields, and pastures.
-This includes forests and woodlots containing potential roosts (i.e., live trees and/or snags $\geq$ 3 inches dbh that have exfoliating bark, cracks, crevices, and/or cavities), as well as linear features such as fencerows, riparian forests, and other wooded corridors.
+Suitable summer habitat for the NLEB consists of a wide variety of forested/wooded habitats where they roost, forage, and travel.
+Although they may also traverse habitat adjacent and interspersed with forest habitat, such as emergent wetlands and field edges, they are predominately found in forest/wooded habitat.
+This includes forests and woodlots containing potential roosts (i.e., live trees and/or snags ≥3 inches dbh that have exfoliating bark, cracks, crevices, and/or cavities), as well as linear features such as fencerows, riparian forests, and other wooded corridors.
 These wooded areas may be dense or loose aggregates of trees with variable amounts of canopy closure.
 NLEBs are nocturnal foragers and use hawking (catching insects in flight) and gleaning (picking insects from surfaces) behaviors in conjunction with passive acoustic cues (Nagorsen and Brigham 1993, p.
 88; Ratcliffe and Dawson 2003, p.
 851).
-NLEB seem to prefer intact mixed-type forests with small gaps (i.e., forest trails, small roads, or forest-covered creeks) in forest with sparse or medium vegetation for foraging and commuting rather than fragmented habitat or areas that have been clear cut (USFWS 2015, p.
-17992).
-Individual trees may be considered suitable habitat when they exhibit characteristics of suitable roost trees and are within 1,000 feet of other forested/wooded habitat.
-The NLEB has also been observed roosting in human-made structures, such as buildings, barns, bridges, and bat houses; therefore, these structures should also be considered potential summer habitat.
+NLEB often prefer intact mixed-type forests with small gaps (i.e., forest trails, small roads, or forest-covered creeks) in forest with sparse or medium vegetation for foraging and commuting rather than fragmented habitat or areas that have been clear cut (USFWS 2015, p.17992).
+Individual trees may be considered suitable habitat when they exhibit characteristics of suitable roost trees and are within 1,000 feet of other forested/wooded habitat22.
+The NLEB has also been observed roosting (although to a lesser degree than forested habitat) in human-made structures, such as buildings, barns, bridges, and bat houses; therefore, these structures should also be considered potential summer habitat23.